AndrewEllis93/Print-Tuning-Guide/README.md

 There are a number of possible causes for layer shifting.
 ### Electrical
+- #### Motor Currents

-- Firstly, check your motor currents.
-Ensure that your `run_current` for your A/B/X/Y motors are correct.
+    - Check your motor currents.
+Ensure that your `run_current`s configured for your A/B/X/Y motors are correct.
         - **(!)** The below guidance is for **A/B/X/Y motors only**.
             - Extruder motors/pancake steppers are a bit different, as there is more variance between models.

         - **You should start with a more conservative current, and only increase it if you have issues.**
         - Some motors work better with higher currents, some motors work better with lower currents.
 It can depend on the manufacturer/model.
             - If you are using BoM motors, check the stock configs.
             - Check in Discord to see what others are running.
             - For example:
                 - I have found my LDO 0.9 degree steppers to be able to achieve notably higher max accels/speeds with higher currents.
                 - My OMC 1.8 degree motors, on the other hand, performed very well even at moderate currents.
         - To find a good starting `run_current`:
             - **Start with around 40% of rated current.**
             - For example, with a 2a motor, start around 0.8a.
         - To find the *maximum* `run_current`:
             - A good rule of thumb is to not exceed 70% of the rated current.
             - For example, a 2a motor would be about 1.4a max.
             - We are derating the motors/drivers for margin of safety.
 Rated currents are the absolute maximum *in ideal conditions*.
 In reality, things like chamber temperature come into play.
 Margin of safety is also standard practice.
         - Keep in mind that currents approaching maximum may need greater stepper driver cooling.
         - If you are pushing higher currents, you may also want to consider measuring the temperature of your motors.
 Ensure that they do not exceed 70-75C.
             - The motors themselves can generally handle much more.
 This temp limit comes from the printed parts rather than the motors themselves.
             - Measure the temps when actually printing in a heat soaked chamber.
             - Some multimeters come with a k-type thermocouple.
 You can kapton tape it to the motor housing.
             - *You cannot accurately gauge this by feel.*
         - **TMC2209 drivers are rated to 2a RMS, but I would not exceed 1.4a RMS.**
 - #### Crimps
     - Check your crimps.
 Ensure that none of the pins are backing out of the housings.
         - If any pins are backing out, it's possible that you may have crimped incorrectly.